 We offer appointments 6-days a week, including evenings and a range of private health insurers approves us.

 Please contact us if you would like to make an appointment or to discuss any aspect of your care.

 We are a family-run practice of registered osteopaths, each with a different field of specialism and interest.
 We work hard to maintain high standards of osteopathy and professional excellence and we regularly embark on courses to keep our knowledge and treatments up to date.

 Luke Johnson, Osteopath & Co-Principal

 Originally from London, Luke graduated from the British School of Osteopathy with distinction.
-He splits his week between Woburn Osteopaths and Stowmarket Osteopaths in Suffolk, where he works with a team of highly experienced practitioners lead by Tim Oxbrow.
 Whilst developing his skills in the cranial field, Luke has developed a keen interest in also treating infants and children.